Covid-19 Travel Advice for Existing Customers. Click here

 The capital of Nova Scotia offers a quintessential maritime experience.
 From the bustling waterfront boardwalk adorned with restaurants and shops, to the historic Pier 21 and succulent lobster dishes, a trip to Halifax makes for a wonderful coastal holiday.
+Steeped in rich maritime history, this is the ideal location for culture buffs with a love of all things nautical.

 This is a city that is soaked in history and culture.
 Spot the hilltop Citadel, a magnificent star-shaped fort that was built in the 1850’s, before wandering around the Art Gallery of Nova Scotia and stopping by the famous Canadian Museum of Immigration at Pier 21.
 The latter is a truly fascinating National Historic Site, which was once the first point of entry for immigrants between 1928 and 1971.